bfreskura/kindle_note_parser/README.md

 After you run it, it will scan the document and interactively ask you what data you would like to export, and in what format.

+### Template files
+Latex and Markdown format **must have their template files specified**.
+Template files must be inside the *templates* directory.
+Program will only ask you for the file name of the template, after which it will scan the templates directory for the given file name.

+### Exported files
 After the program has finished, exported files will be located in the *exported_files* directory.

+### Dates
 Start and finish day of reading are dates when the first and the last bookmarks in the book were made.